heigvd-software-engineering/semantic-flow/README.md

 ![Issues](https://img.shields.io/github/issues/heigvd-software-engineering/semantic-flow)
 # Contents

-    - ./web : RDF editor.
+    - ./web : SemanticFlow RDF editor.
     - ./docker/jena-fuseki : Dockerfile for Apache Jena Fuseki .
     - ./data : importable RDF data.

 # Description of the project
 ![workspace](./workspace.png)
-Web solution for visual editing of the RDF graphs with advanced functionalities allowing spatio-temporal data management adapted to the needs of research on the history of Swiss territorial control.
+SemanticFlow is a Web solution that allows visual edit of the RDF graphs with advanced functionalities allowing spatio-temporal data management adapted to the needs of research on the history of Swiss territorial control.

-The editor is highly configurable and can adapt to diverse and varied contexts thanks to a template system.
+It is highly configurable and can adapt to diverse and varied contexts thanks to a template system.
 Configuring a template allows you to define the structure of the resources and properties managed by the tool.
 Thus, the user can intuitively edit graphs of any nature.
 The user is assisted by a set of attribute editors that allow simple and intuitive data editing experience.

-The editor uses the HTTP protocol and the SPARQL query language to manipulate RDF data.
+RDF data manipulation is done via SPARQL query language.
 SPARQL, a W3C standard, is a reference in the RDF field.
 Our solution is therefore compatible with many existing RDF data sources.

 # Motivations
 Since Semantic Web ontologies are often overly complex, the objective is to configure the editor using templates to edit the RDF graph intuitively.